It’s the kick off of summer, so make it count with these ten things to do with kids on Northern Michigan Memorial Day weekend.

-Fly a Kite at the Traverse City Open Space
+1).
+Fly a Kite at Traverse City’s Open Space

 On Memorial Day or any fair weather windy day, you’ll find the air space over Traverse City dotted with the bright colors of kites aloft.
 Follow their strings to earth and you’ll find most end at the Traverse City Open Space—a huge grassy area on the edge of West Grand Traverse Bay in downtown Traverse City.
 But there are other spots fit for flying in Petoskey and Sleeping Bear Dunes.
 Here’s a list of where you can fly with your feet on the ground and where to purchase your flying ship (okay, kites).

 Get the kids involved in gardening and ecology at the same time by going to the wild flower plant sale in Leland.
 Check out the info on the Wild Flower Rescue in Leland.